Pack These Camping Essentials & Rest Easy…

 Experts recommend you buy your firewood locally after you get to your campsite.

-And in some circumstances, it can be illegal to transport firewood across state lines…
+And in usually it’s illegal to transport firewood across state lines…

 10. Air-Tight Containers

-If you’re planning on camping for a few days, you’ll need a few easy camping meals.
+If you’re camping for a few days, you’ll want some easy camping meals.

 But remember: